 - Identify factors that promote or threaten generalism and positive medical culture – at national, provincial and departmental levels.

 - Recognize and cultivate opportunities for gentleness, curiosity and joy in one’s own practice setting.

 1:15-2:15pm ET – HYPERTENSION UPDATE – Dr. Raj Padwal, Edmonton, AB

 - Define clear blood pressure targets for a given patient population.

-- Identify when and how to investigate for secondary hypertension.
+- Recognise when and how to investigate for secondary hypertension.

-2:45-3:45pm ET – PRESURGICAL SCREENING UPDATE AND PERIOPERATIVE CARE – Dr. Maura Marcucci, Hamilton, ON
+2:45-3:45pm ET – PRESURGICAL SCREENING UPDATE AND PERIOPERATIVE CARE – Dr. Maura Marcucci, McMaster University, Hamilton, ON

 - Apply preoperative risk stratification guidelines to patients who are complex and have multi-system needs, including frailty and cognitive impairment.

 - Utilize testing resources appropriately in the preoperative and perioperative setting.